Ancymonek/getMemriseCourse/README.md

 Requests, lxml, BeautifulSoup

-Simply use the get_course function in the download_Memrise.py file with a valid Memrise course ID.
+Simply use the get_course(id) function in the download_Memrise.py file with a valid Memrise course ID.